gaperton/slate/source/includes/_transactional.md

 Record     Collection
 ```

-Abstract base class for the Record and Collection
-representing their common functionality related to
-execution of transactions, serialization, and validation on the object trees.
+There's the set of common functionality for a `Record` and `Collection`
+which relates to their behavior as a part of ownership tree.

-- as a Messenger, can send and receive events.
+- as a Messenger, it can send and receive events.
-- can be a part of ownership tree.
+- it can be a part of ownership tree.
-- can be transactionally changed.
+- it can be transactionally changed.
 - notifies listeners and owner on changes.
 - can be serialized to JSON.
 - can be validated.

-### Ownership tree
+## Ownership tree

 dede